 Pupils are expected to answer politely at all times when spoken to.
 Pupils say "please" and "thank you" as appropriate.
+Behaviour Awards are issued to pupils that display positive behaviour towards others in school.

 Pupils carry in and out teachers' bags, books, etc. doctor's case, sports coach's equipment etc.